These terms are commonly used in information about the MySQL Enterprise Monitor product.

 For MySQL Enterprise Monitor, the default port used for SSL connections is 18443.
 If you are connecting using SSL, the built-in MySQL Enterprise Monitor certificate is self-signed and may be highlighted as “unsafe” within the browser on initial connection.
 To prevent problems accessing the site, add an exception for the certificate to your browser for this server.

 connected.
 In MySQL Enterprise Monitor, the configurations are

 Tab as one of

 A data structure often used to represent relationships between MySQL servers.
-In the Dashboard, servers are displayed in the Server Tree sidebar.
+In the UI, servers are displayed in the Server Tree sidebar.
 In a replication configuration, setting up some machines as dual-purpose master/slave servers produces a nesting relationship that is represented in the Server Tree.

 A unique identifier used to distinguish each MySQL instance, host machine, and agent.
 Because there is so much flexibility in spreading components across multiple systems or running multiple instances and agents on the same system, the combination of these different UUIDs identifies where information came from and the source of any issues.
 Always generate a new UUID for any one of these components, rather than copying or reusing an existing UUID value.

 In MySQL Enterprise Monitor, the UUID for a MySQL server is

 component such as the Agent or a Connector plugin connects to